 Do you remember back in July when I asked for your opinions on what laminate kitchen countertops we should go with?
 If not, here’s the post where I showed three Photoshopped options and asked you to vote for your favorite.
 The majority of the vote went toward laminate Calcutta marble.
 I even got a big slab of it and tried it out in the kitchen (see the photos here).
+Ultimately, I decided to go with Formica Argento Romano laminate countertops.

 Well, we got new laminate kitchen countertops, and I didn’t go with any of the options I was considering.
 Thanks for voting!
 Heh.